JBlaye/auction-bookkeeper/README.md

 #### (Note on dependencies)

-If installing 'python-escpos' via pip, be sure to specify the 'usb' dependency:
+If installing `python-escpos` via pip, be sure to specify the `usb` dependency:

 	pip install python-escpos[usb]

-While the 'usb' dependency in this reference is indeed an older fork of 'pyusb', it is recommended to use the dependency in which it was built on.
+While the `usb` dependency in this reference is indeed an older fork of `pyusb`, it is recommended to use the dependency in which it was built on.

 ### Descritpion